beginning of content

 Key facts

-• Kidney failure, also called renal failure, is when your kidneys no longer work properly.
+• Kidney failure, also called renal failure, is when your kidneys no longer work well enough to keep you alive.

-• Acute kidney failure is often called acute kidney injury.
-Acute kidney failure (injury) is usually short term and your kidney function will recover over time.
+• Acute kidney failure is when you lose kidney function quickly and your kidney function can recover over time.

-• Chronic kidney failure is often called chronic kidney disease.
-Chronic kidney failure can be treated with dialysis, a kidney transplant or supportive care.
+• Chronic kidney failure can be treated with dialysis, a kidney transplant or supportive care.

 What is kidney failure?

-Kidney failure, also called renal failure, is when your kidneys no longer work properly.
+Kidney failure, also called renal failure, is when your kidneys no longer work well enough to keep you alive.

-Your kidneys' main job is to clean your blood and make urine (wee).
-When the kidneys do not work properly, waste and fluid builds up in your body.
+Your kidneys' main job is to clean your blood, regulate your body fluid balance and make urine (wee) to get rid of waste products.
+When the kidneys do not work properly, waste and fluid build up in your body.

 There are 2 main types of kidney failure:

-1. acute kidney failure (also called acute renal failure, or acute kidney injury)
+1. acute kidney failure (now called acute kidney injury)

 Acute kidney failure

-Acute kidney failure is the short-term loss of kidney function.
-It can develop quickly — over a few hours or days.
-It can be due to:
+Acute kidney injury is loss of kidney function that develops quickly — over a few hours or days.
+It can be mild, or severe enough to cause kidney failure.

 Chronic kidney failure